-After you’ve gone through and dodged sections of your photo, click and hold on the dodge tool icon in your toolbar.
-Select the burn tool from the pop-up tool window.
+After you’ve gone through and dodged sections of your photo, click and hold on the Dodge Tool in your Toolbar.
+Select the Burn Tool from the pop-up tool window.

 Go back and forth between dodging and burning until you like the effect you’re getting.
-If everything works correctly, you’ll notice a subtle but favorable change to how areas of contrast look in your photo.
+You should end up with a subtle but favorable change to how areas of contrast look in your photo.

-Clicking on the top layer in your layers panel, use the keyboard shortcut Command + Option + Shift + E (Mac) or Control + Alt + Shift + E (PC) to duplicate and merge all your layers.
+- Clicking on the top layer in your Layers Panel, and use the keyboard shortcut Control + Alt + Shift + E (Win) or Command + Option + Shift + E (Mac) to duplicate and merge all your layers

-Now that you’ve come this far, it’s time for one final task in your editing process.
-That’s to export your photo!
-There are a few ways to export images from Photoshop, but let’s go over the easiest one.
+Now, you need to export your edited photo.
+There are many ways to save and export files from Photoshop, but let’s go over the easiest one.

 Go up to File > Save As.

-After following the 10 steps, we’ve completely transformed this waterfall photo.
-What started as a relatively plain image has been enhanced to better catch your eye.
-With a handful of adjustment layers and filters, editing a photo in Photoshop is easy!
+After following the 9 steps, we’ve completely transformed this waterfall photo.
+What started as a relatively plain image has been enhanced to catch your eye better.
+With a handful of adjustment layers and filters, editing a photo in Photoshop is easy.

 If you’re new to editing in Photoshop, this all might seem a little overwhelming.
 Just remember that with practice and repetition, these steps will become second nature.
 It takes time to build a good photo editing workflow, but once you do, you’ll breeze through the editing process with every photo!